Running vs Cycling: What's the Best Workout for Me?

 Cardio for Weight Loss

-There are also other components that influence how many calories are burnt during a certain exercise.
+There are also other components that influence how many calories are burned during a certain exercise.
 An individual with a higher body weight, or with more muscle mass, is going to burn more per session.
-That's because their body has to work harder to perform the same muscle movements, eating up more energy.
+That’s because their body has to work harder to perform the same muscle movements, eating up more energy.

 Running vs Cycling